AML Transaction Monitoring: A powerful tool to detect financial crimes

 Transaction monitoring can help detect patterns of suspicious behaviour and financial crimes to and from customers.
 That is why it is a significant step in companies’ and governments’ AML and CFT programs.
 With transaction monitoring, you can detect crimes before their occurrence or in their early stages.
 Timely detection saves you from the repercussions.

-This article aims to understand the concept of transaction monitoring, its significance, and the best monitoring practices.
+This article aims to explain the concept of transaction monitoring, its significance, and the best monitoring practices.

 What is AML transaction monitoring?